tswiger34/NorthernLightsApp/README.md

 ### Future Plans

-- Expand to include global aurora alerts.
+- Expand to include global aurora alerts
-- Develop a mobile app for iOS and Android.
+- Develop a mobile app for iOS and Android
-- Explore augmented reality (AR) features to visualize auroral activity.

 ### Contributing